rgambord/c99-doc/doc/sections/5/1/2/2/1/index.rst

 .. _9899_5.1.2.2.1p2:

+.. container:: snum

+   :ref:`2 <9899_5.1.2.2.1p2>`

-:ref:`2 <9899_5.1.2.2.1p2>` If they are declared, the parameters to the main function shall obey the following constraints:
+If they are declared, the parameters to the main function shall obey the following constraints:

 -  The value of argc shall be nonnegative.
 -  argv[argc] shall be a null pointer.